bajaj/crawler/readme.md

 ## Specs

 - simple non-concurrent crawler
-- should only parse a single domain, ie. ignore outgoing links.
+- should only parse a single domain, ie. ignore outgoing links
 - for each page display which static assets each page depends on: images, css, js, video, etc.
 - prevent infinite loops, make sure you don't crawl pages you already crawled